VoiNetwork/voi-swarm/README.md

 ## Using an Existing Account/Address with Mnemonic

-If you have an existing account/address with a mnemonic that you want to use, set the VOINETWORK_IMPORT_ACCOUNT environment variable to 1 and run the install script:
+If you have an existing account/address with a mnemonic that you want to use, set the VOINETWORK_IMPORT_ACCOUNT environment variable to 1 and run the installation script:

 ```bash
 export VOINETWORK_IMPORT_ACCOUNT=1